manosbatsis/robotic-hoover-rest/README.md

 	./gradlew clean build

-We only provide a couple of quick, basic tests per API version:
+We only provide basic tests per API version:

 - One for the "happy path" per assignment description and/or comments and assumptions.
 - One to verify our validation and exception handling libraries are configured properly; we assume their functionality is properly tested upstream.
 Thorough validation etc. testing is considered out-of-scope effort for this repo.
+- Equivalent alternatives of the above tests using the corresponding API clients.

 **Launch backend** services: